SRAM G8 hub, freewheeling version

 The following specifications have been released, or measured:

 The G8 and G9 are grease-lubricated.
 These hubs require periodic cleaning and relubrication.
 Cleaning and relubricating these hubs when new is a good idea, even though it voids the warranty, because factory lubrication often doesn't stand up to bad weather conditions.
-The coaster-brake version of the G8 probably requires two different kinds of grease, like earlier SRAM coaster-brake hubs.
-The freewheeling and disc-brake versions can be lubricated with Phil Wood oil for the gears and boat-trailer grease in the bearings for the least drag consistent with good resistance to contamination.
-Unlike with the i-Motion 9, the disc-brake mounting holes do not extend all the way through to the inside of the hub, but you could drill one through (with the hub disassembled so you can clean out metal chips) to use it as a lubrication port.
+The coaster-brake version of the G8 requires high-temperature grease for the brake mechanism, like earlier SRAM coaster-brake hubs; otherwise lubricate with Phil Wood oil for the gears and boat-trailer grease in the bearings for the least drag consistent with good resistance to contamination.
+Unlike with the i-Motion 9, the disc-brake mounting holes do not extend all the way through to the inside of the hub, but you could drill one hole through (with the hub disassembled so you can clean out metal chips) to use it as a lubrication port.
 Mark which one you drilled.
 See the information on lubrication in the main article about internal-gear hubs on this site.

 A wheel with the G8 or G9 should be built cross 2 or cross 1, due to the large spoke hole circle diameter.
 Low cross numbers require careful calculation of spoke length.